ahlstromcj/xpc66/README.md

     *   Functions for executing command lines and displaying URLs or PDFs in Linux/UNIX and Windows.
     *   Functions for measuring time and "sleeping".
-    *   PDF documentation built from LaTex.
     *   Basic dependencies: Meson 1.1 and above; C++14 and above.

-##  Additional Features (in progress)

-    *   To do.
-Beef up testing and the LaTeX documentation; use as a Meson subproject.
+    *   The build system is Meson, and sample wrap files are provided for using Xpc66 as a C++ subproject.
+    *   PDF documentation built from LaTeX.

-##  Internal
+##  Code

+    *   The code is a mix of hard-core C++ and C-like functions.
+    *   The C++ STL and advanced language features are used as much as
+    *   possible
+    *   C++14 is required for some of its features.
+    *   The GNU and Clang C++ compilers are supported.
     *   Broken into modules for easier maintenance.

+##  Fixes

+    *   Improved the work.sh, added an --uninstall option.

+##  Documentation

+    *   A PDF developers guide is in progress.

+## To Do

+    *   Beef up testing; it is currently minimal.
+    *   Beef up the LaTeX documentation.

 ## Recent Changes

     *   Version 0.1.0:
         *   Usage of meson instead of autotools or cmake.
+    *   Version 0.1.1:
+        *   Many fixes to Meson files and the build script.
+        *   Improvements in use as a Meson subproject.

 // vim: sw=4 ts=4 wm=2 et ft=markdown